 - GPB 6039 Religion, Gender and Peace (3 Credits)

 - GPB 6037 Gender and Human Trafficking (3 Credits)

 - Graduation Project: Thesis (8 Credits) or Internship or Capstone (5 Credits)

 For complete course descriptions, course calendar and information about the professors, please follow this link: http://www.upeace.org/calendar

-Upon graduation, participants may expect to successfully write grant proposals, as well as to design, implement and evaluate a variety of programmes and projects, based upon a profound knowledge of the conflicts and struggles brought about by discrimination based on gender-oriented power relations.
+Upon graduation, participants may expect to successfully apply for grant proposals, as well as to design, implement and evaluate a variety of programmes and projects, based upon a profound knowledge of the conflicts and struggles brought about by discrimination based on gender-oriented power relations.
 Graduates will be able to recognize the enormous possibilities that a gender perspective offers to men and women in the prevention of conflicts, sitting at the negotiating table, or participating in post-conflict intervention.
-They will also be able to implement the concepts of equality and equity in their daily public and private lives.
+They will also be able to implement the concepts of equality in their daily lives.